lamtonylam/opkh/content/authors/Oliver/_index.md

 ---
 # Display name
-title: Emil Jacobsson
+title: Oliver Meloni

 # Username (this should match the folder name)
 authors:
-- emil
+- Oliver

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: SLL-vastaava
+role: Tapahtumavastaava

 # Organizations/Affiliations
 #organizations: